Anxiety in men

-is a feeling that lets us know when we might be in danger, at risk or under threat.
+Anxiety is a feeling that lets us know when we might be in danger, at risk or under threat.

-The answer is that being able to detect dangers in central to our survival.
+Being able to detect dangers in central to our survival.
 So, feelings linked to threat such as anxiety, fear, guilt, stress and strain are normal reactions that occur in situations that are experienced as risk and threatening such as dangerous events, hostile people, coming face to face with an aggressive animal, being accepted by others, the unknown/unpredictable, work deadlines, exam pressures, or public speaking.

 When feelings are out of proportion to the situations triggering them or when the person becomes fearful of the feelings themselves, people can develop problems with anxiety.
 However, anxiety itself is not something to fear.

 Anxiety in men can go unrecognised or untreated

 There are a number of reasons for this

 Men are less likely to identify that they are experiencing a problem with anxiety and/or connect with their emotional experience of anxiety.

 If they do connect with the emotional problem they are more likely to minimise the severity of the problem and carry on without looking for help and support.